 “Oh, you’re sure to do that,” said the Cat, “if you only walk long enough.”

 The same is true with defining success with gamification: Without knowing where you want to end up, simply applying the term “gamification” will get you “somewhere” if you do it enough.
 Providing games without a clear direction or end goal is like wandering through a forest or down a street: it may be pleasant, you may see some things that you like and even have a rewarding experience, but you’re no better off than when you started your meandering.

-Much of this falls into the study of context, but if I am implementing a gamification system, I need to know what success looks like, I need to what ideal behavior and thinking looks like.
-Only then can I begin to build a program which encourages the behaviors that lead towards success over and over again using the principles of positive reinforcement.
+Much of this falls into the study of context, but if you are implementing a gamification system, you need to know what success looks like, you need to know what ideal behavior and thinking looks like.
+Only then can you begin to build a program which encourages the behaviors that lead towards success over and over again using the principles of positive reinforcement.
 A gamification system that does not apply to a defined success factor or attempt to improve a specifically identified metric isn’t in fact gamification at all.
-Rather, it is simply “playing games,” and in my opinion, that should be done on one’s own unpaid time.
+Rather, it is simply “playing games,” and in our opinion, that should be done on one’s own (unpaid) time.

 Here are some useful questions to determine if you have an effective gamification system or if you are considering implementing one:

 - What do I want to change/improve in my organization?